pingwin02/slides-ui/README.md

 ## Running

-In order to run use:
+In order to run without using containerization use:

 ```bash
 npm run serve